+In July 2011 we visited Pastor Joseph Prince’s New Creation church in Singapore.
 After spending time with Pastor Prince and discussing at length the importance of teaching the grace message, as we were parting he said to me, “You now have a responsibility to take the grace message to New Zealand.”
 My wife and I are passionate about this, as our own lives have been greatly impacted by his teaching, and we would love to see New Zealand come into the fullness of everything that God has planned for us as a nation.

 At Pursuit Church, (Auckland, New Zealand) we love to teach on the wonderful gift of God's amazing grace and the righteousness of God imputed to every believer.
 We hold firm to the belief that such teaching produces victorious Christians, destined to reign with Christ in this life.